 Dr. Patricia Bath was an early pioneer of laser eye surgery whose cataract-removal invention has saved the vision of millions of people around the world.

-A Renaissance woman in the world of vision, the pioneering ophthalmologist Dr. Patricia Bath not only founded the discipline of community ophthalmology to help underserved populations have better access to vision care, she invented a device that quickly and easily dissolves cataracts, becoming the first black female physician to receive a medical patent.
+A Renaissance woman in the world of vision, the pioneering ophthalmologist Dr. Patricia Bath not only founded the discipline of community ophthalmology to help underserved populations have better access to vision care, she invented a device that quickly and easily dissolves cataracts, becoming the first African American female physician to receive a medical patent.
 Her invention of the Laserphaco Probe was recognized by the U.S. Patent and Trademark Office in 2014 as "one of the most important developments in the field of ophthalmology" for having "helped restore or improve vision to millions of patients worldwide."
-A trailblazer for both women and African-Americans in medicine, Bath always considered the people she helped her greatest accomplishment, asserting that "the ability to restore vision is the ultimate reward."
+A trailblazer for both women and African Americans in medicine, Bath always considered the people she helped her greatest accomplishment, asserting that "the ability to restore vision is the ultimate reward."

-Bath was born in Harlem, New York in 1942.
+Bath was born in Harlem, New York on November 4, 1942.
 Her father, a Trinidadian immigrant, worked as a merchant seaman and taught her a love of travel and world cultures.
 Her mother, who traced her ancestry back to both African slaves and Cherokee Native Americans, taught her to love books and reading, and encouraged her early interest in science with a chemistry set.
 Bath excelled at school, and her parents reminded her not to take the opportunity to get an education for granted. "[My parents] believed that with enough education, I could own the world," she said.

 In high school, Bath discovered a new love: biology.
 She won multiple science awards and was selected for a National Science Foundation summer program, where her work with Rabbi Moses D. Tendler and Dr. Robert O. Bernard ended up becoming part of a published joint scientific paper in 1960.
 She finished high school in two and a half years and set her sights on a medical degree.
 After receiving a bachelor's degree in chemistry from Hunter College, she attended Howard University's School of Medicine.

-Following medical school, Bath was interning in ophthalmology at both Columbia University and Harlem Hospital in the late 1960s when she noticed that black patients were twice as likely to lose their sight as white patients.
+Following medical school, Bath was interning in ophthalmology at both Columbia University and Harlem Hospital in the late 1960s when she noticed that Black patients were twice as likely to lose their sight as White patients.
 She conducted an epidemiological study that determined this disparity was due to a lack of access to eye care, a revelation which later inspired her to found the discipline of community ophthalmology.
 She also convinced her professors at Columbia University to start performing ophthalmological surgeries at Harlem Hospital free of charge; prior to that, no eye surgeries had been performed there.
 Bath volunteered as the assistant surgeon, and was present for the first eye surgery ever performed there.

 Although Bath had already proved her skills as an ophthalmologist, she still faced obstacles because of her sex and race.
 In 1975, she became the first female faculty member at UCLA's Jules Stein Eye Institute; however, she recalled in an interview, "I was offered an office in the basement next to the lab animals, which I refused.
 I didn't say it was racist or it was sexist.
 I said it was inappropriate and succeeded in getting acceptable office space."
 By 1983, she had become the chair of the Ophthalmology Residency Training Program at Drew/UCLA, making her the first woman in the country to hold such a position.